 |When should I apply for a nomination?|

-a: You should apply for a nomination at the same time you open a candidate file at West Point, preferrably during the spring of your junior year.
+a: You should apply for a nomination at the same time you open a candidate file at West Point, preferably during the spring of your junior year.
 Write a letter to your congressional representative and request a nomination.
 Members of Congress determine their own application deadlines, so apply early.
 A candidate cannot be offered admission without a nomination.

 |Do you accept transfer students?|